 The world of viral TikTok challenges has led users to all kinds of bizarre behavior, from the silly to the downright dangerous.
-One of the latest trends, the “Up & Down” challenge, mixes a techno hit from the ’90s with a complicated aerobic routine.
+One trend from earlier this summer, the “Up & Down” challenge, mixes a techno hit from the ’90s with a complicated aerobic routine.
 The trouble is, failing to pull off the complex maneuver can lead to some nasty injuries.

 A TikTok Blast From the Past